 WHEREAS, industry leaders offer apprenticeship opportunities in sectors as diverse as healthcare, construction, skilled trades, information technology, cybersecurity, advanced manufacturing, clean energy, hospitality, and early childhood education fields and at the Community College of Denver where the first US Department of Labor Registered Veterinary Technology Apprenticeship Program in the country started in August 2020; and

 WHEREAS, Colorado has become a national leader in work-based learning by identifying high-demand jobs and the skills they require; convening industry sector partnerships to address skills gaps, often by industry-designed apprenticeships leading to credentials and career pathways, and enabling a labor market based on identified skills and meeting the changing demands of Colorado’s economy and job seekers; and

 WHEREAS, Colorado’s industries are building apprenticeships at scale for high school students and workers facing mid-career job changes alike, such that Colorado has more than 6,000 apprentices working in over one hundred occupations; and

 WHEREAS, we see this future and embrace it, so that Colorado will field a thriving and diverse workforce whose competitive fire will fuel our industries to shine in the global marketplace for years to come;

-THEREFORE, I, Jared Polis, Governor of the State of Colorado, hereby proclaim the period of time between November 8 to November 13, 2020 as
+THEREFORE, I, Jared Polis, Governor of the State of Colorado, hereby proclaim the period between November 8 to November 13, 2020, as

 VETERINARIAN TECHNICIAN APPRENTICESHIP WEEK